Hackndo/en.hackndo.github.io/_posts/2019-07-30-bloodhound.md

 [![ad_shortest_path](/assets/uploads/2019/07/ad_shortest_path.png)](/assets/uploads/2019/07/ad_shortest_path.png)

-As we can see, the "shortest" path is quite long, which suggests the environement is quite complexe.
+As we can see, the "shortest" path is quite long, which suggests the environment is quite complex.
 Despite this complexity, using BloodHound allows to simply and clearly extract an attack path from a user who didn't seem to have any special access rights.

 In order to be able to use graph theory, BloodHound uses "Neo4j" graph oriented database to store Active Directory data.

 ## How does it work ?

-The BloodHound tool manipulates diffrent data types, collected by different techniques.
+The BloodHound tool manipulates different data types, collected by different techniques.

 First, in order to collect directory data, it is necessary to request it from a domain controller.
 If we have a domain account, even if it has no particular rights, we can browse by default all the users, hosts, GPOs, ACLs, and other information in this directory.